-The groundbreaking quartet of women responsible for whipping Waitress into one of Broadway’s top grossing shows are Tony-winning director Diane Paulus (Pippin; Finding Neverland; Hair); five-time Grammy nominee Sara Bareilles, the musical mastermind (and sometimes star) behind the show’s Tony-nominated score; Jessie Nelson (Corrina, Corrina; I Am Sam), who adapted the show’s script from Adrienne Shelley’s 2007 breakout film; and Julliard-trained choreographer Lorin Latarro (The Curious Incident of the Dog in the Night-Time).
+The groundbreaking quartet of women responsible for whipping Waitress into one of Broadway’s top grossing shows is Tony-winning director Diane Paulus (Pippin; Finding Neverland; Hair); six-time Grammy nominee Sara Bareilles, the musical mastermind behind the show’s Tony-nominated score; Jessie Nelson (Corrina, Corrina), who adapted the show’s script from Adrienne Shelley’s 2007 breakout film; and Julliard-trained choreographer Lorin Latarro (The Curious Incident of the Dog in the Night-Time).

-“I’m thrilled that Waitress is breaking boundaries as the first Broadway musical with book, score, choreography, and direction by a team of women,” said Paulus at the time, adding, “It’s a historic and long overdue moment for Broadway, and I’m honored to be working alongside such passionate and inspiring women.”
+“I’m thrilled that Waitress is breaking boundaries as the first Broadway musical with book, score, choreography, and direction by a team of women,” said Paulus when the show opened in 2016, adding, “It’s a historic and long overdue moment for Broadway, and I’m honored to be working alongside such passionate and inspiring women.”

-At the heart of Waitress is another woman, Jenna, a small town waitress whose lousy marriage to an abusive husband, Earl (Ben Thompson) is counterbalanced by a) her ability to bake amazing pies with names that manage to reflect her life’s cockeyed trajectory (“White Knuckle Cream Pie,”); and 2) her circle of friends at the diner where she waitresses, especially her fellow waitresses: prickly Becky (NaTasha Yvette Williams) and nerdy Dawn (Caitlin Houlahan).
+Jenna, the big-hearted nexus at the heart of the show, waits tables at a small-town diner.
+Her lousy marriage to an abusive husband is counterbalanced by her ability to bake amazing pies with names that reflect her life’s cockeyed trajectory—“White Knuckle Cream Pie,” e.g.—and a circle of supporters, especially fellow waitresses prickly Becky and nerdy Dawn.

-The show’s storyline finds McPhee’s Jenna finessing her way through various emotions once she learns she’s pregnant (“Betrayed by My Eggs Pie”), and her imperfect day-to-day existence becomes a showdown of emotions and decisions.
+The show’s story line finds Jenna finessing her way through various emotions once she learns she’s pregnant (“Betrayed by My Eggs Pie”), and her imperfect day-to-day existence becomes a showdown of emotions and decisions.
 Tell or don’t tell/dump or don’t dump Earl (“My Husband’s a Jerk Chicken Pot Pie”)?
-Have an affair/don’t have an affair (“Pursuit of Happiness Pie”) with her married OBGYN (Drew Gehling)?
+Have an affair/don’t have an affair (“Pursuit of Happiness Pie”) with her married OB-GYN?
 Enter the National Pie Bake Off in a nearby town (“Jumping Without a Net Bottomless Pie”) that would give her the money to revamp her life (“Getting Out of the Mud Mud Pie”)...or let insecurity stand in the way? (“My pies are good but I’m no Sara Lee,” Jenna argues.)

 Indeed, doubts, fears, and insecurities haunt pretty much all the characters inhabiting this uniquely human and wonderfully uplifting musical.
 In the end, it’s a contemporary musical about imperfect people seeking happiness in large or small doses, and the highs and lows they encounter along the way.
-Prominent in this regard is Dawn’s reticence to forego TV dinners for dating, although she eventually gives in to Ogie—played by Tony nominee Christopher Fitzgerald—an endearing customer so smitten by the self-effacing Dawn that he declares his love with full-blown musical comedy panache in the show-stopping number “Never Getting Rid of Me.”
+Prominent in this regard is Dawn’s reticence to forego TV dinners for dating, although she eventually gives in to Ogie, an endearing customer so smitten by the self-effacing Dawn that he declares his love with full-blown musical comedy panache in the show-stopping number “Never Getting Rid of Me.”
 How could Dawn resist?